 Did you know there are more women than men in Amsterdam?
 Are you also aware that the Dutch capital has more than 150 kilometres of canals?
 For a city with so much to offer, Amsterdam certainly isn’t short of a fun fact or two.
+Amsterdam is a particularly busy business hub and our serviced apartments there are well worth seeing.
 Here are ten of the most interesting facts about Amsterdam we’ve come across:

 Given Amsterdam’s unstable soil, builders were forced to drill metres deep to stop properties from sinking.
 Lengthy periods of dry weather have led to many of these wooden poles rotting over time, causing houses to stand crooked as a result.